 - Failing to maintain safe roads

-Florida law generally limits crash victims to filing a no-fault claim unless they suffer serious injuries.
-We can explore whether you meet the threshold to pursue a fault-based claim, then build the case and pursue compensation on your behalf.
+Florida law generally limits crash victims to filing a no-fault claim and relying on their Personal Injury Protection (PIP) coverage, unless they suffer serious injuries.
+Our team can assess whether your injuries meet the threshold to pursue a fault-based claim.
+If so, we will build your case and seek fair compensation on your behalf.

-To hold another driver legally liable for your injuries, we will need to show it was their carelessness or recklessness that caused the collision.
-This requires us to investigate and gather evidence to show what happened.
-Our attorneys use the evidence to prove the at-fault party caused the crash.
-Some liable parties in car accidents include:
+To hold another driver legally responsible for your injuries, we must show that their carelessness or recklessness caused the collision.
+This involves conducting a thorough investigation and gathering evidence to establish what happened.
+Our attorneys use this evidence to demonstrate fault and pursue accountability.

 - Other drivers